mykelalvis/FT/Traveller/WORKING/Mongoose/The TkTk Convergence.md

 In the first few days after the travellers arrive at the camp and particpate in the discovery of the marble puzzle, they are able to speak with Dr. [[Bledsoe]] via radio; however, after several days, they lose contact with her.
 In fact, the radio (in fact, all radios at the camp) cease to work.
 An astute traveller might figure out that they are being jammed.
 This situation persists until the events described in The Yetrai Attack, below.

 Before the attack occurs, Dr. [[Bledsoe]] finally arrives at the dig site.
-She has startling news: After examining all the data, the “marble puzzle” isn’t from Tktk at all.
+She has startling news: After examining all the data, the “marble puzzle” isn't from Tktk at all.
 For the entire time the travellers have been onsite, Dr. [[Bledsoe]] and a small subteam of scientists were performing a geological survey of several sites on Tktk and obtaining a cross section of soil samples to compare with those of the dig site.

 Microscopic soil remnants found on the marble puzzle are more likely from a world whose star has either lower metallicity or perhaps less exposure to stellar radiation.
-The prevailing theory is that the artifact’s origin is three parsecs away at Akhwohkyal, which has a verified Ancients site.
+The prevailing theory is that the artifact's origin is three parsecs away at Akhwohkyal, which has a verified Ancients site.

 Akhwohkyal is in the Aslan Hierate and confirmation of this theory will require an expedition to the planet, or at the very least examination of other artifacts recovered from Akhwohkyal sites and perhaps other Ancients sites in the region.

-## THE YETRAI ATTACK
+## The Yentrai Attack

 The culmination of this adventure occurs when the Yetrai clan attacks the dig site with the intention of collecting as many slaves as they can.
 The clan primarily uses non-lethal weaponry to round up the scientists and tktks.
 They are also equipped with slug weapons and armor in case there is resistance.